Manipur football team

 The Manipur football team is an Indian football team representing Manipur in Indian state football competitions including the Santosh Trophy.

-They have appeared in the Santosh Trophy finals twice, and have won the trophy once, in 2002-03.
+They have appeared in the Santosh Trophy finals twice, and have won the trophy once, in 2002–03.
+Legendary Indian footballer Talimeren Ao also captained the team in the 1950s.

 Squad

-The following 22 players were called for the 2022–23 Santosh Trophy.
+The following 22 players were called for the 2023–24 Santosh Trophy.